Dolpheyn/Strrange/README.md

+# Strrange

-# Strrange(Stall Arrangement) - A Genetic Algorithm Permutation Problem
+Strrange (Stall Arrangement) - A Permutation Genetic Algorithm Use Case

+## Problem Statement

 Stalls in [bazaar][Bazaar] ramadhan can be categorized into several categories.
 It is often best to not have stalls in the same category to be close to each